dezem/SAK/SAK_32bit/liesmich_readme.txt

 All others are automatically selected.

 *** Update NSP:
-Needed your dumped game as NSP, the latest update as NSP optionally your dumped DLC's as NSP
+Needed your dumped game as NSP, the latest update as NSP/NSZ optionally your dumped DLC's as NSP

 *** Converting NSP to XCI:
 only games supported